-Iranian crown jewels is gathered by former Persian kings in national jewelry museum which is positioned in the central of Tehran City on Central Bank of Iran and it has one of the finest and most extensive collection of jewelry in the Iran even in the world which includes Iranian jewels from Safavid (صفویه– Sa-fa-vi-ye), Afsharid (افشاریه- Af-shaa-ri-ye), Qajar (قاجاریه– Gha-jaa-ri-ye) and Pahlavi (پهلوی– Pah-la-vi) dynasties.
+Iranian crown jewels are gathered by former Persian kings in national jewelry museum which is positioned in the center of Tehran City on Central Bank of Iran and it has one of the finest and most extensive collections of jewelry in Iran even in the world which includes Iranian jewels from Safavid (صفویه– Sa-fa-vi-ye), Afsharid (افشاریه- Af-shaa-ri-ye), Qajar (قاجاریه– Gha-jaa-ri-ye) and Pahlavi (پهلوی– Pah-la-vi) dynasties.

-Here are the stories and specifications of three Iranian jewels that you should to know about them and also they are most prominent Iranian crown jewels in the world.
+Here are the stories and specifications of three Iranian jewels that you should know about them and also they are the most prominent Iranian crown jewels in the world.

-The name of first one is Daria-i-noor (دریای نور– it means Sea of Light in Persian language) which is the largest pink diamond ever discovered and it’s one of the oldest pink diamonds in the world.
+The name of first one is Daria-i-Noor (دریای نور– it means Sea of Light in the Persian language) which is the largest pink diamond ever discovered and it’s one of the oldest pink diamonds in the world.

-The dates’ back to 17th century and it has an exceptional size as well as particular quality among of Iranian crown jewels.
+The dates’ back to the 17th century and it has an exceptional size as well as a particular quality among of Iranian crown jewels.

 In fact, the Darya-i-Nur comes with a rich and ancient Iranian royal heritage.

-When Nader Shah Afshar (نادر شاه افشار- Na-der shah Af-shaar) defeated Indian king on the attack of Delhi, Indian king had to give up all of his valuable stones and Nader shah brought a treasury of jewelries including the Daria-i-noor and the Koh-i-Noor with himself from there to Iran.
+When Nader Shah Afshar (نادر شاه افشار- Na-der shah Af-shaar) defeated Indian king on the attack of Delhi, Indian king had to give up all of his valuable stones and Nader Shah brought treasury of jewelry including the Daria-i-noor and the Koh-i-Noor with himself from there to Iran.

 Afterward, Lotfali Khan Zand (لطفعلی خان زند- Lot-fa-li-khan-e-zand), a king of Zandiye (زند- zan-di-ye) Dynasty, had the Darya-i-Nur in his collection.